benfrick/docs-portfolio/README.md

 # Dev Portal Documentation

-This project provides Nike API guides and other documentation for the following audiences:
+This proj ect provides Nike API guides and other documentation for the following audiences:

 - New Developers looking for an **easy way to try out the API** for the first time
 - Experienced Developers making a bug fix or implementing a new feature who need a **quick API reference**